Sports Stars of Tomorrow

 Sports Stars of Tomorrow (formerly known until September 2019 as Future Phenoms) is a United States nationally syndicated sports television show about high school athletics and participants.
-The show began in 2005, when it was hosted by Bill Jones, and is currently hosted by NFL on Fox color commentator and former player Charles Davis.
+The show began in 2005, when it was hosted by Bill Jones, and it is currently hosted by NFL on CBS color commentator and former player Charles Davis.
 The series features top prep prospects across the country being recruited by colleges (or professional teams, depending on their chosen sports' rules regarding their drafts for high school students), highlighting their stories on and off the field.

 The series is produced by Fort Worth-based Gameday Productions, and is designed to also comply with American educational children's programming guidelines, though it airs on a number of cable networks without those restrictions (mainly regional sports networks, including the FanDuel Sports Networks), along with some digital subchannel networks to meet their own E/I burdens.

 As the series has been in production since 2005, a number of current and past professional athletes have appeared on the series.